scaleoutsean/trident/README.md

   - setup/trident-daemonset.yaml
   - setup/trident-deployment.yaml
   - Image locations in daemonset and deployment YAML were changed from the NetApp (x86_64) default to `scaleoutsean/trident-arm64:v22.07.0` (Docker Hub) for people who don't want to build their own
+  - Autosupport (ASUP) has been removed
 - Run (sudo) `tridentctl install -n trident --use-custom-yaml` (--trident-image) to deploy Trident to the Trident namespace
   - You may need to use sudo depending on your environment
   - If you hacked the YAML files there's no need to specify custom image location with `--trident-image`

 Users who use Helm, Trident Operator, etc. should check the official docs.
-I don't that stuff.
+I don't use that stuff.